kumarallamraju/hpc/eda-poc.md

 Head over to Azure Portal https://portal.azure.com

 Click on Azure Cloud Shell Icon.
-We will be creating a bunch of Azure following resources to standup our HPC/EDA environment
+We will be creating a bunch of Azure resources to standup our HPC/EDA environment

 Set the followinig variables